yaneetanyag/coen3463-todoapp-t10/README.md

-# todo-base
+# coen3463-todoapp-t11
-base template for express w/ react
+To do list =)

-To run,
+Open two terminals.
+Go to todoapp directory and run the ff commands on each terminals:

-Run nodemon start on cmd.
+npm run watch

-Run npm run watch on another cmd.
+nodemon start